Smoothingo/Zelda_Smooth/README.md

 # Requirements
 python installed on your Computer + an editor.
 (You can also execute the python file via cmd)

+You have to have Pip installed in order to install pygame with the following command:
     Pygame -> run "pip install pygame" in your Terminal

-You have to have Pip installed in order to do that command

 # Start Guide

 *To run the game just go in the main.py in the folder Zelda_Botw_Kattner and run it.